 - You can optionally enter a friendly name.

 - Configure the integration to Flex – either by using Studio Flow you created earlier or your own endpoint URL for the webhook.
+To learn more about configuring Studio Flows, see Configure pre-agent workflow with Studio.

 - Click Submit to save your new Flex SMS Address.